2019-Spring-CSC-386/p00-project-1-nick-and-sarah/README.md

 - https://www.arduino.cc/reference/en/#functions: Used to remember variable names on boolean functions.
 - http://forum.arduino.cc/index.php?topic=43582.0: Used to remember the syntax for an if statement with an or
 - https://forum.arduino.cc/index.php?topic=401274.0: Used to remember the syntax of true.
+- https://www.instructables.com/id/Getting-started-with-Arduino-Y%C3%BAn-and-ChronoDot-v2/: Used the library to simpifly the code.
+- https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/: Used to work on the buzzer.